Credit Card Debt: The Definitive Guide

 There are two types of consumer credit: revolving and non-revolving credit.

 Revolving credit is a type of credit that you can repeatedly use up to a certain limit and pay back over time.
-Once you’ve paid it back, your credit limits refill so you can reuse and repay them again.
+Once you’ve paid it back, your credit limits will be refilled so you can reuse and repay them.
 The cycle repeats until you close the account.
 Credit cards are a type of revolving credit.

 The percentage that determines how much interest you owe is called the card’s annual percentage rate, or APR.
 The APR for each credit card is different, and it’s set by the credit card issuer.
-In Q4 2021, the average credit card APR in the U.S. was 14.51%.
+In Q2 2024, the average credit card APR in the U.S. was 21.51%.

 Credit card debt example